Discover why research is a crucial tool for both planning and running your campaign.

 So now you know why you cannot skip research and just make stuff up.
 Your supporters will see through your empty words and your opponents will see you in court.

-It’s not enough to know in your heart you are right and the issue is wrong.
-Do your research and prove it.
+It’s not enough to know in your heart that you are right and the issue is wrong.
+You must do your research and prove it.

 Knowledge is still power, even in this post-truth world.

-We know how it is – you’re keen get your campaign moving and reluctant to pause for research.
+We know how it is – you’re keen to get your campaign moving and reluctant to pause for research.

 But here’s the thing.
-Run up the ladder to campaign success as fast as you like but all your effort is wasted if your very first action is to lean the ladder against the wrong wall.
+You can run up the ladder to campaign success as fast as you like, but all your effort is wasted if your very first move is to lean the ladder against the wrong wall.

 Silent Reef’s Write Effective Campaign Plans online course helps you get your campaign right from the start by showing you:

 - The three roles of research in environment campaigns and when to use them

 - Basic research methods you can use even if you have no research experience

 - How to conduct issue research, stakeholder research, solution research, campaign organisation research and more